FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 TBD adding admin role.

-Then add the admin role to the user you created.
+Then add the admin role to the user you created, from the user edit page.
 This role will be passed on to nodebb, allowing this user access to the nodebb admin screens.
+When you are done, the role should be shown on the user's page:

-TBD adding admin role to user.
+TBD admin role shown

 Then we need to update the plugin with the correct "Roles claim".
 Sign in as an admin to nodebb.
 If you disabled local login, you may need to go directly to the local login screen by adding `/login?local=1` to your nodebb base URL, like `http://localhost:4567/login?local=1`.

 Update the plugin configuration have the "Roles claim" be `roles` and restart nodebb.

-Now you can log in with this user and view and edit the administrative pages.
+Now you can log in with this user and view admin pages.

 ### Self registration

 You may want to allow self registration against the SSO server.
 This will allow someone who isn't a todo app user to sign up for the forum.
 There they can ask their task management questions; hopefully the community will be welcoming and enthusiastic enough that they'll buy your todo app.

 You can enable this by going to the "Registration" tab of your application in FusionAuth.
+Enable self service registration, but leave the other fields with the default values.

 TBD self registration image of application